 Long before tofu, and seitan and jack fruit, this was the go-to dish if you had annoying vegans coming round for tea.
-Cheap, quick, and surprisingly meaty, vegan spaghetti bolognese was a meal that anyone could knock up.
+Cheap, quick-ish, and surprisingly meaty, vegan spaghetti bolognese was a meal that anyone could knock up.
 These days the range of vegan options is so huge that this classic has fallen out of fashion a bit.
-This is a shame, as this classic should be part of your repertoire and on every school domestic science curriculum, together with how to make a curry and a decent salad dressing.
+That’s a shame, as this dish is surprisingly close to the meat-based version.
+I’d also argue that how to make this dish should be on every school domestic science curriculum, together with how to make a curry and a decent salad dressing.

 2 cloves of garlic

 2 tins of tomatoes

 Chop the onion and garlic and gently fry in olive oil until soft.

 Break the tomatoes up a simmer for about 20 or until the sauce has thickened.